 We will be using the above signature as an example throughout this section, highlighting the different parts of the signature.
+It is a signature taken from the database of Emerging Threats, an open database featuring lots of rules that you can freely download and use in your Suricata instance.

-8.1.1 Action
+7.1.1 Action